clojuredocs/guides/articles/ecosystem/java_jdbc/home.md

 ## Where To Go Beyond java.jdbc

 Some Domain Specific Languages that generate SQL are mentioned above.
-You may also be interested in [Korma](http://sqlkorma.com) which goes beyond a SQL DSL to provide "entities" and "relationships" (in the style of classical Object-Relational Mappers, but without the pain).
+In particular, [Korma](http://sqlkorma.com) goes beyond a SQL DSL to provide "entities" and "relationships" (in the style of classical Object-Relational Mappers, but without the pain).

 Another common need with SQL is for database migration libraries.
 Some of the more popular options are: